stas513/stas513/README.md

 -->
 Some Facts about me and my working style:

+- 🔭 Proficient in front-end and back-end development, delivering end-to-end solutions using modern web technologies and frameworks.
+- 🌱 I’m currently learning Python
+- 👯 I’m looking to collaborate on full stack development
+- 📫 How to reach me: talhasiddiqui5170@hotmail.com
+- 😄 Pronouns: He/Him
+- ⚡ Fun fact: Love to play Crystal Maiden in Dota 2

 **Web Development Specialist:** Experienced in creating scalable, secure, and high-performance web applications using JavaScript, Python, Ruby, and frameworks like React, Angular, Node.js, and Django.

 **Intuitive User Experience:** Skilled in translating design mockups into responsive interfaces, ensuring seamless and user-friendly web experiences across devices.